Around Castle Donington

-There was an entertaining looking series of about 30 caches round the village of Castle Donington and I had a reasonable looking Sunday morning before going out for lunch with my folks, so I figured I’d give it a go while the rest of the family was doing whatever they do, which is running in Kas’s case that’s running.
+The series concerned had about 30 caches and I had a reasonable looking Sunday morning before going out for lunch with my folks.
+I figured I’d give it a go while the rest of the family was doing whatever they do.
+In Kas’s case that’s running.
 In the kids’ case it was doing as little as possible.
 I figured I could get out and back before anyone really noticed.

 It was good going for the first 7 or 8 caches, but then I got to a railway line and started to have problems.
-I couldn’t find one there, and then I lost my way a little bit because the paths on the map weren’t evident on the ground, and there were a couple more misses, and I ended up wandering through an insected infested swamp, and then had to scale a pretty steep hillside and wander through some less-than-nice housing estates.
+I couldn’t find one there, and then I lost my way a little bit because the paths on the map weren’t evident on the ground.
+Then there were a couple more misses, and I ended up wandering through an insect-infested swamp.
+And then I had to scale a pretty steep hillside and wander through some less-than-nice housing estates.

 Caches I did manage to find were :